 Many Mother's Day customs spread to Mexico from the United States in the early 20th century.
 But did you know that the holiday got its official start because of an editorial in a newspaper?

-On the third Sunday of every June in the United States, sons and daughters across the country honor their fathers with cards and gifts.
-But have you ever stopped to wonder how this celebration got started?
+On the third Sunday of every June, sons and daughters across the U.S. honor their fathers with cards and gifts.
+It was started by a woman to honor the single father who raised her.

 Everyone loves a holiday!
 From New Years to Thanksgiving each holiday has its own unique meaning and tradition.
 Check out these amazing holiday pictures.